-The marks "Gilat®", "SkyEdge®", "Wavestream®", "AeroStream®", "Raysat®", "SatTrooperTM", and "Spatial AdvantEdgeTM" and other marks appearing in this annual report on Form 20-F are trademarks of our company and its subsidiaries.
+"SkyEdge®", "Wavestream®", AeroStream®", "Raysat®", and "Spatial AdvantEdgeTM", DataPathTM", and other marks appearing in this annual report on Form 20-F are trademarks of our company and its subsidiaries.
 Other trademarks appearing in this Annual Report on Form 20-F are owned by their respective holders.